 All staff receive regular training to enable them to meet a range of SEND.
 Teachers and Teaching Assistants have generic training and specific training to meet individual needs as necessary.
 The SENDCo keeps updated through the SENDCo network and other CPD opportunities and disseminates where appropriate.
 Bedale High School will make good use of their SEND funding to meet a range of need and to update staff.
-However, if a pupil has particular needs and the school has exhausted its repertoire, specialist support will be sought promptly in liaison with the Local Authority.
+However, if a pupil has particular needs and the school has exhausted its repertoire, specialist support will be sought promptly in liaison with the Local Authority, Inclusive Education Service/Hubs and any other suitable agencies/professionals.
 Bedale High School is also part of the Yorkshire Teaching School Alliance and so benefits from sharing good practice in this forum.
+Where necessary, external and costed training will be sought to meet the needs of pupils and particular needs.